-Seeing Is Not Thinking, by Jeanne de Salzmann
+Seeing is an Act, by Jeanne de Salzmann

 The question is not what to do but how to see.
-Seeing is the most important thingâ€"the act of seeing.
+Seeing is the most $\hat{A}$ -important thing -- the act of seeing.

 I need to realize that it is truly an act, an action that brings something entirely new, a new possibility of vision, certainty and knowledge.
 This possibility appears during the act itself and disappears as soon as the seeing stops.
-It is only in this act of seeing that I will find a certain freedom.
+It is only in this act of seeing that I will find a certain freedom. $\hat{A}$

 So long as I have not seen the nature and movement of the mind, there is little sense in believing that I could be free of it.
 I am a slave to my mechanical thoughts.
 This is a fact.
 It is not the thoughts Â-themselves that enslave me but my Â-attachment to them.
 In order to Â-understand this, I must not seek to free myself before having known what the Â-slavery is.
 I need to see the illusion of words and ideas, and the fear of my thinking mind to be alone and empty without the support of anything known.
 It is necessary to live this slavery as a fact, moment after moment, without escaping from it.
 Then I will begin to Â-perceive a new way of seeing.
 Can I accept not knowing who I am, being hidden behind an imposter?
-Can I accept not knowing my name?
-Seeing does not come from thinking.

-It comes from the shock at the moment when, feeling an urgency to know what is true, I suddenly realize that my thinking mind cannot perceive reality.
+Can I accept not knowing my name? Â what is true, I suddenly realize that my thinking mind cannot perceive reality.
 To understand what I really am at this moment, I need sincerity and humility, and an unmasked exposure that I do not know.
 This would mean to refuse nothing, exclude nothing, and enter into the experience of discovering what I think, what I sense, what I wish, all at this very moment.